 Note that you cannot apply the light material to the light; that will have no effect.
 The material must be present in the Material link field.

-The light material will have a default node tree of an Emission shader node linked to the Surface port of the output node.
+The light material will have a default node tree of a Light Falloff node linked to an Emission shader node; this is then linked to the Surface port of the output node.
 This is all you need.
 Once you add the material to the tag, the light colour and strength are controlled by the material, not the tag, and you will probably need to increase the Strength of the Emission shader very markedly to get plenty of light.
 You can, of course, link other nodes to the Emission shader node.

 There are some important things to be aware of when adding materials to lights:

 - The material MUST be a light material.
 Object and Background materials will have no effect, even if there is an Emission shader in such a material.